AmoghAnandaRao/Biomedical-Informatics-Journal-Club-Bot/ReadMe.md

 Developed as the final project for the course BMIN 5010: Introduction to Biomedical and Health Informatics, led by Dr.Fuchiang (Rich) Tsui, PhD., at the Perelman School of Medicine, University of Pennsylvania.

-In  program materials, BMIN 5010 is described as “Introduction to Biomedical Informatics” with Course Director: